BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 At this point Rorty comes in to warn us of yet another "*final vocabulary*" that Spencer-Brown might wish to reach.
 For all of them, language is a human construct, not something that maps perfectly onto reality.
 Because of this, no single vocabulary can claim to be the "correct" one for describing "the world".
+But they can be more or less helpful and imaginative for different uses.
 Consequently, all faculties of philosophy should be more about self-creation than discovering some essential, pre-existing self or truth {cite}`rorty:2016`.
 Like poets or artists, individuals should aim to create new, meaningful ways of being.